 Biophysically, the WMM Local Municipality coastline is characterised by a subtropical climate and oceanic conditions associated with the warm Agulhas Current, specifically warm air and ocean temperatures, and relatively high rainfall falling mostly during the summer months.
 The coastal area is dominated by natural areas, with scattered arable lands and rural settlement.
 Isolated pockets of jungle wattle are also present, while linear tracts of forest are to be found along the Mtentu and Mzamba river valleys, as well as along portions of WMM Local Municipality's shoreline.
 Much of the coastal area appears to be in a natural state (51%) with interspersed areas of arable land (31%).
-Of the 12 vegetation types found throughout the broader WMM LM, eight occur within the coastal area, which highlights the high biodiversity value of the coastal area, is classified from a conservation perspective as both Vulnerable and Poorly Protected, thus warranting specific conservation importance to this vegetation type.
+Of the 12 vegetation types found throughout the broader WMM LM, eight occur within the coastal area, which highlights the high biodiversity value of the coast.
+However, the Pondoland-Ugu Sandstone Coastal Sourveld vegetation type, which covers the vast majority of the coastal area, is classified from a conservation perspective as both Vulnerable and Poorly Protected, thus warranting specific conservation importance to this vegetation type.